 When a population is prey limited, its reproduction or mortality rates are influenced by the availability of prey resources.
 We did not identify a relationship between CIBW reproduction rate and Chinook salmon availability.
 However, Norman et al. (2020) regressed CIBW reproduction rates spanning 2006 to 2012 (sourced from R.C.
 Hobbs and S.A.
 Norman’s unpublished manuscript), on counts of Chinook and coho passage from the Deshka River and found a direct relationship between fecundity and Chinook and coho salmon availability.
 The discrepancies between our findings and those of Norman et al. (2020) underscore the inherent flaws with correlational analysis: comparing multiple time series of shorter lengths can lead to spurious correlations.

 While we cannot rule out that ours is a spurious correlation, our results suggest that CIBW’s likelihood of surviving to the next year is correlated with the magnitude of salmon runs; however, the certainty of this relationship is limited.
 Between 2005 and 2017, the availability of Chinook and sockeye salmon appears to have decreased in UCI.
 Survival rates, estimated from CIBW abundance estimates and age compositions suggest that CIBW survival rates decreased over this time.
 If CIBWs were food limited and CIBWs were dependent upon salmon for survival, this pattern might be present in population monitoring data.
 It needs to be noted that this does not necessarily imply that food limitation is a factor preventing the CIBW population from growing.
 Rather, the results of this study provide some indication that food limitation could be a contributing factor.

+Given the uncertainties in these correlations, caution is warranted in using this relationship as a basis for management decisions.
+A longer and more robust time series of CIBW survival data is needed to determine whether this correlation reflects a true ecological connection between belugas and salmon.
+Furthermore, when CIBW abundance estimates were correlated with unlagged run size estimates, no statistically significant relationships were detected, suggesting that the observed association between CIBW prey availability and survival may not be biologically meaningful.

 Acknowledgements

 The authors gratefully acknowledge the individuals whose data and efforts made this project possible.
 This includes the scientists and fieldworkers at the Alaska Department of Fish and Game, who have contributed to run size estimation studies on the Kenai and Kasilof Rivers since 1968, and on the Susitna River since 2006.
 We also recognize the scientists and fieldworkers at the National Marine Fisheries Service for their contributions to CIBW abundance estimation studies since 1994, as well as those involved with the Cook Inlet Beluga Whale Photo-ID Project, who have conducted mark-resight studies since 2005.
 The full list of contributors is extensive and cannot be included here in its entirety.
 This project was funded by the U.S. Fish and Wildlife Service Office of Conservation Investment through the Wildlife and Sport Fish Restoration Program, under contract with Owl Ridge Natural Resource Consultants (ADF&G DWC Contract #23-059).